rb2-bv/mongo-connector-postgresql-jsonb/README.md

 [Mongo Connector](https://github.com/mongodb-labs/mongo-connector),
 to migrate data from Mongo to Postgres.

-For each specified collection, the connector creates the following schema in Postgres:
+For each specified collection, you must create the following schema in Postgres:

-    create database [DATABASE]
     create table [TABLE] (id string PRIMARY KEY, jdoc jsonb) create index [TABLE]_jdoc_gin on [TABLE] using GIN (jdoc)

-where [TABLE] is the Mongo collection name.
+Where `[TABLE]` is the Mongo collection name.

-It is recommended to create a specific user for the connector to use.
-The simplest way to do this is:

-    $ create user [USER_NAME] CREATEDB LOGIN;

-As this user will be used to create the target database it will own all of the contained resources.
-Once done, you may want to remove the CREATEDB permission:

-    $ alter user [USER_NAME] NOCREATEDB
+E.g. for the collection `audit.accountHistory` you need to create a table called `accountHistory` and an index `accountHistory_jdoc_gin`.

 ## Running